buzzyuliangc/implicit_chain_of_thought/README.md

 ##### -Ladder

 ![](imgs/ladder.png)

-(The arithmetic in the graph is only for illustration purposes.
-Duo 2 X 2 mult expressions are used in training)
+<sub><sup>The arithmetic in the graph is only for illustration purposes.
+Duo 2 X 2 mult expressions are used in training<sup><sub>

-In the ladder approach, a student model with L layers extract its first L/2 hidden states from teacher's hidden states positions (first EOS position, second coma position), and the latter half from (second coma position, second EOS position) with a fixed interval of delta.
+In the ladder approach, a student model with L layers extract its first L/2 hidden states from teacher's hidden states positions [first EOS position, cot coma position), and the latter half from [cot coma position, second EOS position).
+The extracted states are then filtered with the fixed distance delta.

 The rationale behind this construct is letting the student transformers first focus on the CoT of the first arithmetic problem and then focus on the CoT of the second arithmetic problem.

-*The ladder approach at the first glance is very similar to the original Implicit CoT Model with no parallel CoT.
-The origial arichitecture can achieve something similar if we retrain the teacher model with double aritmetic data and make no changes to the teacher model extraction logic.
+<sub>*The ladder approach at the first glance is similar to the original Implicit CoT Model with no parallel CoT.
 There is, however, one crucial difference.
 By locating the comma position and precisely separating data COT, we can train the model to process arithmetic problems with different lengths without worrying about fluctuations of the hidden-state distribution.
-The original architecture, if used on double computing, also can not precisely separate the CoTs of the two arithmetics due to how GPT2 tokenizes words.
-The GPT2 tokenizer merges certain character and space pattern into one token, which leads to an uneven number of tokens for arithmetic equations of the same length.
-The ladder approach, on the other hand, precisely locates the comma position and seperates the corresponding CoTs, which helps the model to digest a more predictive pattern of hidden states.
+Furthermore, the vanilla architecture, can not precisely separate the CoTs of the two equal-length arithmetics due to how GPT2 tokenizes words.
+The GPT2 tokenizer merges certain character and space pattern into one token, which may lead to an uneven number of tokens for equal-length arithmetics.
+The ladder approach, on the other hand, precisely locates the comma position and seperates the corresponding CoTs, which may help the model to learn a more predictive pattern of hidden states.<sub>

 ##### -Alternating